MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-and-office-365-groups.md

 ### Q: How long before changes to a connected Microsoft 365 group take effect in Yammer?

 Changes to connected groups can take up to 24 hours to take effect throughout your network.
 This includes changes to group membership, permissions, name, and other settings.
-**Q: Can I use my Microsoft 365 connected Yammer group with Group-Based Licensing in Azure AD?**

-**\
-**

-A: By default, Microsoft 365 connected Yammer groups are not compatible with Azure AD Group Based Licensing since the groups are not security enabled.

 ## Related articles